👋 hey everyone!

 Why a non-profit?

-It may sound strange to create a non-profit organization when there are many VC-funded startups and large tech companies offering notebook services these days.
+It may sound strange to create a non-profit initiative when there are many VC-funded startups and large tech companies offering notebook services these days.
 However, we think that a non-profit organization is the right approach to balance the interests of all the stakeholders that we wish to serve.
 We hope that 2i2c will be a partner to:

 - Research and educational communities, who can rely on 2i2c to provide them cutting-edge infrastructure for interactive computing that is 💯 open source.

-- Researchers and educators who need development, who can rely on 2i2c as a collaborator that provides development and expertise in open-source infrastructure to push the cutting edge of interactive computing in the cloud.
+- Researchers and educators who need development, who can rely on 2i2c as a collaborator that offers development and expertise in open-source infrastructure to push the cutting edge of interactive computing in the cloud.

 - Open source communities, who can count on 2i2c support and grow the communities that underlie the tools that we deploy.